-This article covers the basics of your billing cycle, due dates, invoices, making payments, upgrading, and cancelling your station.
+This article covers the basics of your billing cycle, due dates, invoices, making payments, upgrading, and canceling your station.

 The Live365 billing cycle repeats monthly.
 If your billing cycle starts on March 3rd, for example, your subsequent billing cycle will start on April 3rd.
 This means that you are licensed to broadcast from March 3rd through the end of April 2nd.
 Two weeks prior to the end of your billing cycle, you will receive the invoice for the subsequent month.